CodaFi/AFNetworking-RACExtensions/README.md

 ## Credits

-ReactiveCocoa was created by [Justin Spahr-Summers]() and [Josh Abernathy]() in the pursuit of some kind of LINQ-ish - ELM - C# - Haskell something or other…
+ReactiveCocoa was created by [Justin Spahr-Summers]() and [Josh Abernathy]() in the pursuit of some kind of LINQ-ish - ELM - C# - Haskell something or other… It's cool, deal with it.

 AFNetworking was created by [Scott Raymond](https://github.com/sco/) and [Mattt Thompson](https://github.com/mattt/) in the development of [Gowalla for iPhone](http://en.wikipedia.org/wiki/Gowalla).